Azure-Samples/azmcp-copilot-studio-aca-mi/README.md

 azd down
 ```

+Azd cannot delete the Entra app registrations created by this template.
+You can delete the Entra app registrations created by this template by searching for the `ENTRA_APP_CLIENT_CLIENT_ID` and the `ENTRA_APP_SERVER_CLIENT_ID` in Azure Portal and deleting the corresponding app registrations in Portal UI.

 If you need to clean up the Power Platform resources, please use the Power Platform UI to delete the Copilot Studio Agent, Power Apps custom connector and connection.

 ## Template Structure